karmab/kcli-ztp/README.md

 - redfish_address: 192.168.1.6
 ```

-You can have a look at:

-- [parameters.yml](samples/parameters.yml) for a parameter file targetting baremetal nodes only
-- [parameters_virtual.yml](samples/parameters_virtual.yml) for one combining virtual ctlplanes and physical workers.

 Call the resulting file `kcli_parameters.yml` to avoid having to specify it in the creation command.

 Then you can launch deployment with: